 - December to February is the most popular time of year to visit Kerala.
 The weather tends to be cool and dry.

-- However, monsoon season (May – November) is traditionally the most beneficial time to have Ayurvedic treatments.
+- Monsoon season (May – November) is traditionally the most beneficial time to have Ayurvedic treatments.

 - Book Yoga Retreats is a great site to use for booking retreats and teacher training in India.